neondatabase/website/content/docs/use-cases/dev-test.md

 ---
 title: Neon for Dev/Test
-subtitle: Migrate your non-prod environments to Neon to ship faster with up to 75% lower costs
+subtitle: Migrate your non-prod environments to Neon to ship faster with lower costs
 enableTableOfContents: true
 updatedOn: '2024-09-08T12:44:00.894Z'
 ---

 Neon is built for modern development workflows.
 It’s designed to help teams ship reliable, scalable applications faster by removing the complexities of traditional database management.
-Even if you’re not ready to migrate production away from your current Postgres provider, you can leverage Neon to transform your development and testing environments.
+Even if you’re not ready to migrate production away from your current Postgres provider, you can leverage Neon for your development and testing environments.
 Use Neon’s developer-friendly features like instant provisioning, autoscaling, and database branching in your dev/test workflows, without having to touch your production database.

-Here’s how Neon can enhance your non-production environments:
+Here’s how Neon can enhance optimize non-production environments:

-- **Boost developer velocity**: Enjoy a streamlined experience with automatic scaling and easy-to-use APIs, allowing your team to focus on building, not managing.
-- **Reduce costs by up to 75%**: Pay only for the compute you use, and avoid the inefficiencies of always-on resources in RDS or other providers.
+- **Reduce costs by up to 75%**: Pay only for the compute resources you use, and avoid the inefficiencies of always-on resources in RDS or other providers.
 - **Enable better collaboration**: Use database branching for isolated dev/test environments without interfering with production, making it easy for multiple developers to work concurrently.
+- **Boost developer velocity**: Streamline your workflows with near-instant database and branch provisioning, automatic scaling, and and easy-to-use APIs, allowing your team to focus on building, not managing.

 ## Learn more